 - Risk of electrical fires as the appliance remains in constant, unsupervised use.

 Even if you’re adamant that you’re not watching or paying attention to TV, solely relying on it for background ambient noise, the brain is likely still absorbing the media.

 Most of us like to unwind in front of the TV after a long day at work.

-Switching the TV off at least an hour before bed is advisable.
-This involves avoiding all screens – don’t turn off the TV, then start flicking through your phone or tablet.
+Switching off the TV at least 1 hour before bed is recommended.
+This involves avoiding all screens – don’t turn off the TV and start flicking through your phone or tablet.

-You may be surprised by how much time you can pass when preparing your bedtime ritual.
-Undertaking these activities after switching off the TV will help you get ready for sleep without keeping you up late.
+You may be surprised by how much time you spend preparing your bedtime ritual.
+Undertaking these activities after switching off the TV will help you prepare for sleep without keeping you awake.